pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Full**

-You can follow the [MySQL documentation](https://dev.mysql.com/doc/connector-j/5.1/en/) to download and configure a Java JDBC driver.
+You can follow the [MySQL documentation](https://dev.mysql.com/doc/connector-j/8.0/en/) to download and configure a Java JDBC driver.
+It is recommended to use MySQL Connector/J 8.0.29 or later with TiDB v6.3.0 and newer.

-> **Note:**
+> **Tip:**
 >
-> It is strongly recommended to use version 5.1.49, which is the latest version of JDBC 5.1.
-Since there is an [unresolved bug](https://bugs.mysql.com/bug.php?id=106252) in the current version 8.0.29, which might cause threads to hang when using TiDB.
-It is recommended that you do not upgrade to version 8.0 until MySQL JDBC 8.0 merges this fix.
+> Since there is an [unresolved bug](https://bugs.mysql.com/bug.php?id=106252) in the current version 8.0.30, which might cause threads to hang when using TiDB versions earlier than v6.3.0.
+It is recommended that, if you are not yet using TiDB v6.3.0 or later versions, you do not upgrade to version 8.0 until MySQL Connector/J 8.0 fixes this bug, or use the TiDB version of MySQL Connector/J as that addresses this bug (see the *TiDB-JDBC* tab).

 For an example of how to build a complete application, see [Build a Simple CRUD App with TiDB and JDBC](/develop/dev-guide-sample-application-java.md).